kjwilcox/operation_kyoroshiro/readme.txt

 About:
 This is version 0.5 of Operation Kyoroshiro.
+Please keep in mind that this is a beta version meant for testing purposes only.
 If your computer explodes, tough luck.

 Credits:
-The programming was carried out by Kyle Wilcox.
+The programming was carried out in 2008 by Kyle Wilcox.
 The fantastic artwork was created by Carl Kelly.
 The sounds were made by Kyle Wilcox.